jsheppard95/Pewlett-Hackard-Analysis/README.md

 ## Summary

 ### Retiring Employees By Title
-We see using the SQL command `SELECT SUM(count) FROM retiring_titles;` that there are a total of 90,398 positions spanning seven different titles that will need to be filled due to retiring employees.
-At first glance, we see in `mentorship_eligibility` that there are only 1,549 retirement-ready employees also eligible to mentor younger employees, and so we check distribution of the number of mentorship program-eligible employees by title using the following query:
+We find from the command `SELECT SUM(count) FROM retiring_titles;` that there are a total of 90,398 positions spanning seven different titles that will need to be filled due to retiring employees.
+At a first glance, we see in `mentorship_eligibility` that there are only 1,549 retirement-ready employees also eligible to mentor younger employees, and so we check distribution of the number of mentorship program-eligible employees by title using the following query:
 ```